 Cons:

 Most people would shy away from trying to sleep on a piece of foam that’s not much thicker than a quarter, and for good reason.
 It’s not the most comfortable pad to lay on.
-But there is a certain type of trip where the Gossamer Gear Thinlight Foam Pad 1/8″ makes more sense than any other pad on this list.
-If you need to go as light as possible, this pad might be what you want, and it’s more comfortable than a sheet of Reflectix, which is another option the truly weight-conscious tend towards.
+But there is a specific type of trip where the Gossamer Gear Thinlight Foam Pad 1/8″ makes more sense than any other pad on this list.
+If you need to go as light as possible but don’t want to sleep directly on a ground sheet, this pad might be what you want.
+It’s more comfortable than a sheet of Reflectix, which is another option the truly weight-conscious tend toward, but it’s not a very high bar of comfort to clear.

 This pad weighs only 2.7 ounces, making it the lightest on our list.
 It also packs down surprisingly small and functions as a back pad in many fastpacking packs.
 It’s inexpensive too, at only $22.

-The main downside is that it’s uncomfortable, and anyone choosing this pad won’t expect it to be.
+The main downside is that no one is ever going to call this sleeping pad comfortable.
+But it’s not meant to be.
+It’s intended to provide just a bit of extra padding and warmth to get you through the night.
 But with soft site selection, it can be a full step up from not carrying a pad at all.
-Two of our testers use trimmed-down versions of this for trips when they want low bulk and minimal weight, but some extra comfort when being able to move fast is the highest priority.
+Two of our testers use trimmed-down versions of this for trips when they want low bulk and minimal weight, but they want some extra comfort while putting being able to move fast as the highest priority.

 Type: Foam | Advertised Weight: 2.2 ounces (62 grams) | Actual Weight: 2.7 ounces (79 grams) | R-value: n/a | Shape: Rectangular | Thickness: 0.13 inches (0.3 centimeters) | Packed Size: 19 x 3 inches (48.3 x 7.6 centimeters)